karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 #### Singleton and Metaclasses ####

-In C#, Java and most static languages a class can safely be thought of as a rigid template.
+In C#, Java and most other static languages a class can safely be thought of as a rigid template.
 You define fields and methods and compile your code using classes as an immutable contract.
 Classes serve a very useful purpose as a design-time tool.
 The problem with classes, by no fault of their own, is that most programmers think classes and object-oriented programming are one and the same.
 They aren't.
 Object orientated programming is, as the name implies, about the living objects of your running code.
 In a static language this means instances.
 Since instances are tightly bound to the template defined by their respective class, it's easy to see why developers mix the two concepts.

-Look beyond static languages though and you'll see a different story: not only is there no law that says  classes cannot themselves be living things, but object oriented programming can happily exist without classes.
+Look beyond static languages though and you'll see a different story.
+Not only is there no law that says  classes cannot themselves be living things, but object-oriented programming can happily exist without classes.
 The best example that you're probably already familiar would be from JavaScript.
 Behold, OOP without classes:

 	var leto = {
 		fullName: 'Leto Atreides II',